usubalang/usuba/_posts/2020-01-14-bitslicing.md

 -->
 ### Constant-time

-Bitsliced codes run in constant-time, and are thus resilient against timing attacks.
-This main reason is that

-Bitslicing prevents from branching on secret data, since within each register (in particular the potential branch condition), each bit represents a different data.
-Thus, conditionals must be emulated through masking by computing both branches and recombining them.
-For instance, the following code
+Bitslicing prevents from branching on secret data, since within each register, each bit represents a different data.
+In particular, the branch condition could be, at the same time, true for some data, and false for others.
+Thus, both branches of conditionals need to be computed, and combined by masking with the branch condition.
+For instance, the following branching code (assuming `x`, `a`, `b`, `c` and `d` are all booleans, for the sake of simplicity):

 ```c
 if (x) {